absolunet/docs-node-ioc/src/docs/02_architecture/02_container/en.md

 console.log(someService.routerHander); // Handler {}
 ```

-It also bind the application to the instance with the `[@absolunet/private-registry](https://github.com/absolunet/node-private-registry)` library.
+It also binds the application to the instance with the `[@absolunet/private-registry](https://github.com/absolunet/node-private-registry)` library.

 ```javascript
 import __ from '@absolunet/private-registry';